davetownG/aws-dynamodb-examples/schema_design/SchemaExamples/GamingPlayerProfiles/README.md

 # Gaming Profile Data Modeling with Amazon DynamoDB
 ## Overview

-This document outlines a use case using DynamoDB for storing player profiles of a gaming system.
+This document outlines a use case using DynamoDB to store the player profiles of a gaming system.
 Users (in this case, players) need to create profiles before they can interact with many modern games, especially online ones.
 Gaming profiles typically include the following:
 * Basic information such as their user name
 * Game data such as items and equipment
 * Game records such as tasks and activities